JonathanMayeur/ffmpeg-transcoder/Readme.md

 ```

 # Build and run
-After you changed the Dockerfile in your repo, you can build and run the container from source.
+After you changed the Dockerfile in your local repository, you can build and run the container from source.

 ```bash
 $ docker build -t ffmpeg_transcoder .